 What vaccinations do I need to travel to India?

-All travellers should be up-to-date with their routine vaccinations before heading off to India.
+All travellers should be up-to-date with their routine and COVID-19 vaccinations before heading off to India.

 These include vaccines for measles, mumps, rubella, diphtheria, tetanus, whooping cough, chicken pox, polio and influenza.
 For a full list, refer to the National Immunisation Program – available here